🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 3. instance_type – AWS instance type

-4. env – To assign environment tag to the EC2 instance
+4. env – To assign an environment tag to the EC2 instance

 As seen here, the number of EC2 instances created from this object will differ with respect to the multiple attributes provided in the default values.

-The code below makes use of for_each meta-argument to create two EC2 instances as provided in the default value of the above object.
+The code below uses the for_each meta-argument to create two EC2 instances, as provided in the default value of the above object.

 resource "aws_instance" "by_object" {